isomerpages/nhg-redcap/_about-redcap/Who can use NHG REDCap?.md

 </li>
 </ul>
 <h4><br><strong>Excluded Activities</strong></h4>
-<p>The NHG-REDCap system is not configured as a "High-Availability" system.
+<p>The NHG-REDCap system is not configured as a "High-Availability" system
+and is subject to unplanned downtime.</p>
-Hence NHG-REDCap cannot be used for delivering Clinical Service/Care/Operations and any other mission-critical activities.
+<p>Hence NHG-REDCap cannot be used for delivering Clinical Service/Care/Operations
+and any other mission-critical activities.
 In addition, NHG-REDCap cannot be used as the basis for providing a contract or other services to any entity.</p>